DanySK/course-laboratory-of-software-systems/slides/content/25-ddd-tactical-patterns/_index.md

 ## Favor Hidden‐Side‐Effect‐Free Functions

 * Side effects can make code harder to reason about and harder to test, and they can often be the source of bugs
-    * Avoiding side effecting functions as much as possible is generally considered good advice...
+    * Avoiding side-effecting functions as much as possible is generally considered good advice...
     * ... and avoiding hidden side effects is a fundamental expectation!

 <div class='left' style='float:left;width:50%'>